ibkam/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10.script that sets the mode of the file hello the same as olleh’s mode 11.script that adds execute permission to all subdirectories 12.script that creates a directory called my_dir with permissions 751
+10.script that sets the mode of the file hello the same as olleh’s mode 11.script that adds execute permission to all subdirectories 12.script that creates a directory called my_dir with permissions 751 13.script that changes the group owner to school for the file hello